spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/02-data-encryption.md

 ## Data At Rest Encryption

 Tenant data is encrypted using a 64-bit cryptographically secure tenant key.
 A unique tenant key is generated for each tenant.
 The tenant key is encrypted using the system root key and is stored in the database.
-The system root key is stored in cluster’s etcd key-value store.
-In addition, all message communication uses tenant-specific channels.
+The system root key is stored in the cluster’s etcd key-value store.
+All message communication uses tenant-specific channels.

 ### Secure Keys